 Commercial Relations: Covering food and non-food products the Commercial Relations Directorate is responsible for getting businesses engaged with Fairtrade.
 They work with them to increase sales of Fairtrade certified products, with integrity.
 They do this through encouraging a deeper commitment to the products already available, making sure consumers see the FAIRTRADE Mark and by introducing new product areas.

 Public Engagement: The Public Engagement Directorate inspires and enables public supporters of Fairtrade to take action, either individually or in their communities.
-The Director leads three teams: Campaigning, Marketing and Creative Services.
+The Director leads four teams: Campaigning, Marketing, Creative Services and Digital.
 These teams work together on everything to do with our supporters, from research and insight, campaigning, to creative, marketing and events.
 We aim to make public support for Fairtrade as strong and wide ranging as we can.

 Product Integrity: The FAIRTRADE Mark is a registered certification mark that we license to companies to use on products which comply with international Fairtrade standards and contractual requirements.
 The Product Integrity Directorate makes sure companies comply by setting up a licence agreement with each one, specifying the product(s) which may carry the Mark, approving every separate use of the Mark and text referring to Fairtrade, and auditing each licensee’s Fairtrade activities.

 Policy & Public Affairs: The Policy and Public Affairs Directorate leads the Fairtrade Foundation’s policy, research, impact assessment (as part of Fairtrade’s global policy), learning and advocacy priorities, and for managing relationships with key decision makers and opinion formers including government, media, NGOs and institutions.
 We drive the organisation’s thought leadership, organisational positioning and corporate communications agenda.

 Fairtrade Foundation Board members